nikitavoloboev/data/biology/genomics/genomics.md

 - [We can now edit the human genome – how far should we go?](https://www.pbs.org/wgbh/nova/video/human-nature/) ([HN](https://news.ycombinator.com/item?id=24454954))
 - [Scientific Background: A tool for genome editing (2020)](https://www.nobelprize.org/uploads/2020/10/advanced-chemistryprize2020.pdf)
 - [Introduction to Social Science Genetics (2020)](https://silverbeach.in/courses/2020/october/social-science-genetics/)
+- [gplearn](https://github.com/trevorstephens/gplearn) - Implements Genetic Programming in Python, with a scikit-learn inspired and compatible API.